What is holding my sales function back?

 Under-performance in either of these two tasks is costly to the bottom line.

 A great salesperson with poor negotiation skills will deliver promising leads, but then lose important business to competitors.
 Deals that are negotiated are often one-dimensional, one-off and at poor margins.
-Volume is often achieved at the expense of margin, client satisfaction and the bottom line.
+Poor negotiators are at the mercy of predatory procurement teams and volume is often achieved at the expense of margin, client satisfaction and the bottom line.

-In contrast, a poor salesperson with great negotiation skills will excel at developing new business from existing clients and deliver sustainable deals at good margins.
-Their struggle is to grow the business by delivering new clients.
+In contrast, a poor salesperson with great negotiation skills will excel at sustaining long-term relationships and developing new business at good margins with existing clients.
+Their challenge is to grow the business by winning new clients.

-Do the quick quiz by asking yourself - what is holding my/our sales function back:
+Do the quick quiz by asking yourself - what is holding your sales function back:

 All of the above are hallmarks of sales teams with weak negotiation skills.
-If you have ticked “Yes” three or more times, investing in negotiation skills training for your sales force will yield greater returns than investing in their sales skills.
+If you have thought “Yes, that’s us…” three or more times, investing in negotiation skills training for your sales force may well yield greater returns than investing in their sales skills.

 It takes two to tango.
 In the great dance-off for business, no sales team will make the grade if their negotiation skills are limping along.